Want to cycle with your small dog? These five dog baskets for bikes are a safe and secure way to transport your adventurous pup.

 Harness attachment baskets keep your pet secure via a strong leash.
 They typically have an open or semi-enclosed design, so they provide less protection against weather.

-Note: Sling carriers are an alternative for the smallest breeds.
+Note: Sling carriers are an alternative to basket dog carriers for the smallest breeds.
 They can be uncomfortable to wear for long periods though.

 Dog carriers are designed for either the front or rear of a bike.
-While many of the best dog carriers for bikes are designed for the front, there are some excellent rear-attachment baskets too.
+While many dog carriers for bikes are designed for the front, there are some excellent rear-attachment baskets too.

-Tip: If you have a cruiser bike, a front basket may make turning more difficult.
+Tip: If you have a cruiser bike, front bike baskets for dogs may make turning more difficult.
 This is because the extra weight has a bigger effect on wide handlebars.

-As I mentioned, bike carriers are really only suitable for small dogs.
+As I mentioned, bike carriers are really only suitable for small dog breeds.

 If your dog is bigger than the manufacturer’s recommendations, the carrier won’t be safe to use.
 Canine bike trailers are often a better option for big dogs, although they are less convenient.

-Once you’ve found a basket that’s the right size and is the type you prefer, here are a few other things to consider:
+Once you’ve found a basket that’s the right size for your pet and the type you prefer, here are a few other things to consider:

-Note: Some dog baskets for bikes convert into regular canine carriers, but most are not crash-tested.
+Note: Some dog baskets for cycling convert into regular canine carriers, but most are not crash-tested.
 For this reason, they shouldn’t be used as a car or motorcycle carrier.